Tour Dates: Saturday 2nd – Monday 18th July 2022 (Entebbe to Entebbe)

-Birds: Shoebill, Grauer’s Broadbill, Rufous-sided Broadbill, Green-breasted Pitta, Papyrus Gonolek, Shelley’s Crimsoning, Handsome Francolin, Grauer’s Rush Warbler, Chapin’s Flycatcher, White-crested Hornbill, Black Dwarf Hornbill, Great Blue Turaco, White-crested Turaco, Chocolate-backed Kingfisher, African Skimmer, Rock Pratincole, Archer’s Robin Chat, Yellow-eyed Black Flycatcher and Stripe-breasted Tit to name just a few!
+Birds: Shoebill, Grauer’s Broadbill, Rufous-sided Broadbill, Green-breasted Pitta, Hartlaub’s Duck, Papyrus Gonolek, Grauer’s Swamp Warbler, Chapin’s Flycatcher, White-crested Hornbill, Black Dwarf Hornbill, Great Blue Turaco, White-crested Turaco, Chocolate-backed Kingfisher, African Skimmer, Rock Pratincole, Archer’s Robin Chat, Yellow-eyed Black Flycatcher and Stripe-breasted Tit to name just a few!

-Mammals: Mountain Gorilla, Chimpanzee, L’Hoests Monkey, Guezera Colobus and Red-tailed Monkey, Grey-checked Mangabey, Blue Monkey, Leopard, Lion, Elephant and more!
+Mammals: Eastern Mountain Gorilla, Chimpanzee, L’Hoest’s Monkey, Guezera Colobus and Red-tailed Monkey, Grey-checked Mangabey, Blue Monkey, Leopard, Lion, Elephant and more!